Frequently Asked Questions

 Where can I find an N95 respirator mask?

 Only healthcare workers are required to wear N95 masks because they are in close contact with patients and infected body fluids for prolonged periods of time.
-At this time, there are no N95 respirator masks manufactured and approved for use in children.
+Surgical masks and N95 respirators are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.

 Should I wear a protective gown, gloves or goggles?